(Full time / Part time) 2021 start

 Core modules will lay the foundations for your understanding of the theory and ongoing research in the world of global journalism, and how journalism shapes – and is shaped by – global political, social, economic and cultural issues.
 Then you’ll critically explore how this affects journalistic practice, considering issues like regulation and ethics as you build skills in news research and writing.

 On top of this, you’ll build specialist knowledge through your choice of optional modules.
-These can include topics such as television narrative, media and globalisation, urban narratives, and media and democratisation.
+These can include topics such as climate communication, media and politics, gender studies, and media and race.
 The optional modules allow you to focus on topics that suit your own interests or perhaps reflect your career plans.

 Throughout the course, you’ll also be preparing for your dissertation through the Dissertation and Research Methods module.
 Your dissertation is a major independent research project on a topic of your choice, which you submit at the end of the course.